elizabeth-poggie/Summer_Research_2020/application-chart.md

 - Sometimes getting past the security screens is impossible even when a person is not panicking
 - I feel like the recordings were cheaply made due to the same words being repeated a lot and used very frequently.
 I also didn't like that they had to say something everytime I breathe in and out which distracted me from focusing on the breathing.
 - why do you need access to my photos and personal data on my device. just to learn breathing exercises - what is wrong with this picture, i call it spying on peoples privacy.
 I don't need to say what come next- but go F yourself.
+- Why do I now have to come up with a numeric password to stop my Panic Attack!

 ---

 # Depression Applications

+A lot of these applications seem to be mood journals / trackers with CBT functionality associated with it

 ## Beating the Blues